pallosp/conic_research_sympy/docs/api.md

 Tells whether a transformation matrix is a similarity transformation.

-Takes an optional `simplifier` callback that simplifies the similarity polynomials before they get compared to zero.
+Takes an optional `simplifier` callback that simplifies the similarity checking polynomials before they get compared to zero.
 Returns `None` if the result is undecidable.